-Epi-lasik is a cutting edge type of LASIK eye surgery performed to correct nearsightedness, farsightedness, and astigmatism.
-Epi-LASIK actually combines advantages from both PRK and conventional LASIK into one procedure.
-Epi-Lasik is a viable alternative to these two procedures and is performed by our surgeons at Spector Eye Care.
+Epi-LASIK is a cutting edge type of LASIK eye surgery performed to correct nearsightedness, farsightedness, and astigmatism.
+Epi-LASIK is a viable alternative to traditional LASIK and is performed by our surgeons at Spector Eye Care.

-Why should I get Epi-Lasik surgery rather than conventional LASIK?
+Why Would I get Epi-LASIK surgery rather than conventional LASIK?

 - There are fewer flap complications with Epi-LASIK.
-The flaps are much thinner with epi-LASIK, so chances of complications may be reduced.
+The flaps are much thinner, so chances of complications may be reduced.